 Born in the rural countryside near Santo Domingo, the Dominican Republic, Joan Soriano fashioned his first guitar from a tin can and fishing line, and has never looked back.
 Bachata is guitar-based music born in poor neighborhoods and is essential to Dominican culture, drawing upon a variety of influences from Africa, Europe, Latin America and the Caribbean.
 Soriano’s clean, feathery guitar sound — which punches out rhythmic lines, is a bachata signature.
 He began to get work as a session player in Santo Domingo at the age of 13, but his charisma and talent threatened to upstage the stars he accompanied, so it was only a matter of time before the talented youngster seized the limelight.
 Joan preserves bachata’s roots and expands on them in a rare combination of new and authentic, and he plays guitar with equal parts romance and grit.
 Joan is the star of Adam Taub’s new documentary, The Duke of Bachata.
 The album El Duque de la Bachata won the Best World Beat Album of 2011 at the Indie Acoustic Project Awards.
 He has performed throughout North America and Europe.

-The engagement of Joan Soriano from the Dominican Republic is funded through Southern Exposure: Performing Arts of Latin America, a program of Mid Atlantic Arts Foundation in partnership with the National Endowment for the Arts.
+“This engagement of Joan Soriano is made possible through Southern Exposure: Performing Arts of Latin America, a program of Mid Atlantic Arts Foundation in partnership with the National Endowment for the Arts”